Core Module Information

 LO4: Operate various computer software packages for undertaking civil engineering calculations.

-LO5: Demonstrate the importance of good written communication and presentation skills as a professional civil engineer.
+LO5: Demonstrate the importance of good written communication as a professional civil engineer.

 Full Details of Teaching and Assessment